aiman-al-masoud/deixiscript/docs/notes/notes.md

 ... w/ corresponding prepositions or case markings.

+# 0 remove AstNode replacing it with more precise interfaces
+# 0.5 remove .links and maybe .list
 # 1 add location complement to log verb for debugging
 # 2 add back some TESTS